-In Q2 2016, the Company incurred cumulative cash exploration expenditures of \$0.2 million (excluding stock-based compensation, taxes and amortization), largely to maintain the Argentine and Colombian properties in good standing.
-This expenditure was down from \$0.4 million in Q2 2015 as exploration continued to be deferred to preserve cash.
-Cash has been conserved by limiting development activities to the Argentine Project.
+In Q3 2016, the Company incurred cumulative cash exploration expenditures of \$0.2 million (excluding stock-based compensation, taxes and amortization), largely to maintain the Argentine and Colombian properties in good standing.
+This expenditure was unchanged from \$0.2 million in Q3 2015 as exploration continued to be deferred to preserve cash.
 The Argentine government has reiterated its support for production from local uranium deposits and the Company's Laguna Salada Project is the only deposit in Argentina on which a preliminary economic assessment has been completed in accordance with NI 43-101.
 Demand for uranium in Argentina is likely to increase since the government has reaffirmed its commitment to the construction of the country's 4th and 5th nuclear power plants.
 In addition, Argentina has negotiated the purchase of four tonnes of enriched uranium from Brazil to fuel its CAREM-25 small modular reactor ("SMR") that is due to come on stream in 2017.
-Many SMR designs are progressing through the design and permitting process in various countries, but there are only two actually under construction: the CAREM-25 reactor and another in Russia.
-The SMR market is seen as an area of rapid growth potential in the nuclear industry.
+Many SMR designs are progressing through the design and permitting process in various countries, but there are only three models actually under construction: the CAREM-25 reactor and models in China and Russia.
+The SMR market is seen as an area of rapid growth potential in the nuclear industry and represents a large potential export market for the Argentine model.
+Argentina could potentially market a complete package that includes reactor design, construction, supply of fabricated fuel rods, and management of the spent reactor fuel.
+Argentine companies have the capacity to undertake all of these roles: the only component that is missing is locally produced uranium.
+Therefore, there is an opportunity for U3O8 Corp. to fill the one missing gap in this supply chain through uranium production from its Laguna Salada Deposit.

-At June 30, 2016, the Company had \$113,302 in cash and cash equivalents and guaranteed investment certificates held mostly with major Canadian chartered banks ("total cash") (December 31, 2015 - \$205,703) and a working capital deficit of \$1,475,007, which included an accrual of approximately \$610,000 for Colombian taxes and approximately \$175,000 for various accrued items which, in the opinion of Management, are unlikely to be enforced (December 31, 2015 - working capital deficit of \$1,201,981).
-Subsequent to the quarter-end, the Company raised
+At September 30, 2016, the Company had \$515,483 in cash and cash equivalents ("total cash") (December 31, 2015 - \$205,703) and a working capital deficit of \$1,114,501, which included an accrual of approximately \$628,000 for Colombian taxes and approximately \$175,000 for various accrued items which, in the opinion of Management, are unlikely to be enforced (December 31, 2015 - working capital deficit of \$1,201,981).
+Subsequent to the quarter-end, the Company raised aggregate gross proceeds of \$40,000 via a private placement.